zagaaam-ops/Food-Delivery-App/README.md

-# -Fast File Organizer-
+# -Food Delivery-
-I'll create a complete Flutter project for this File Organizer app with all the code, architecture, and documentation ready
+I'll produce a food delivery app for pakistan